Luca Marini: Repsol Honda Team (2024–2026)

 Marini initially signed one year extension with the VR46 team, however rumors began circulating the paddock about Marini being linked to a vacant seat at the Repsol Honda team left by the 8-time world champion, Marc Márquez.
 The VR46 team subsequently confirmed Marini's departure, with Honda confirming the signing of Marini two days later.

 Marini had a successful start to his 2025 campaign, scoring points in the first seven races with a best finish of eighth at the Circuit of the Americas.
 However, after successfully undergoing the first day of testing the Suzuka 8 Hours at the Suzuka circuit, Marini had a serious crash on the second day of testing or on 28 May 2025.
 The Honda factory team rider suffered a dislocated left hip, ligament injury in the left knee, fractures of the sternum and left collarbone, and a right-sided pneumothorax.
 The Italian rider was immediately taken to a local hospital and but was in stable condition.
 Spending the next three races absent due to recovering from his injuries, Marini made his return at the German Grand Prix with a remarkable sixth place finish in the main race.
 His best weekend with the team came a few races later at the Hungarian Grand Prix, where he earned a best finish of fourth in the sprint before coming home fifth in the main race.
 After two more top-ten finishes in Catalunya and Misano, a clutch problem on the opening lap saw Marini suffer his first race retirement of the year in Japan.

-Marini is set to continue with Honda for the 2026 season alongside Mir.
+Marini continued with Honda for the 2026 season alongside Mir.

+Red Bull KTM Tech3 (2027–)

+Marini is set to switch to Red Bull KTM Tech3 in on a two-year contract.